Contact us at firstname.lastname@example.org

 Wynn Calder directs Sustainable Schools, LLC (www.sustainschools.org), which works primarily with K-12 independent and private schools to build sustainability and environmental literacy into strategic planning, teaching and institutional practice.
 Wynn has been principal consultant on environmental sustainability with the National Association of Independent Schools (NAIS) since 2003, and designed and chaired the NAIS summer Institute for Leadership in Sustainability from 2005 to 2009.
 Wynn is also director of the Association of University Leaders for a Sustainable Future (ULSF) (www.ulsf.org), which serves as secretariat for signatories of the Talloires Declaration (1990) and provides resources in higher education for sustainability.
 Wynn attended Germantown Friends School in Philadelphia, received his BA from Harvard University in 1984 and his MA in Theological Studies from Harvard Divinity School in 1993.
 Wynn lives with his family in Wayland, MA.
 Wynn is the Green Team Representative for the Claypit Hill School.

-Andrea Case is a wife and mother who moved to "rural" Wayland from deep in the New Jersey suburbs 2 years ago.
+Andrea Case moved to "rural" Wayland from deep in the New Jersey suburbs 4 years ago.
 Since then she has been getting to know the area by visiting historical sites, hiking the local conservation trails, enjoying nearby beaches and tending her garden.
 She has a bachelor's degree in zoology, a master's in environmental health management, and a longtime interest in environmental health and sustainability.
 Prior to having children, she was Research Director at The American Council on Science and Health and edited their magazine and scientific booklets.
 Her 2 children attend the middle and high schools.
 Andrea is also active in Transition Wayland and the First Parish Green Sanctuary Committee.
 She also tries to get Bag Share reusable bags into the hands of patrons at Wayland Library where she works.

 Pat's favorite quote is from Barry Lopez, Arctic Dreams: “We have been telling the story of what we represent in the land for 40,000 years.
 At the heart of the story, I think, is a simple abiding belief: it is possible to live wisely on the land and to live well.
 And in behaving respectfully towards all that the land contains, it is possible to imagine a stifling ignorance falling away from us." - Also in the photograph: Bethann Monahan.